 Migrating a Version 5.0 Configuration Manager to Version 6.0: to a different computer that does not have DB2 installed

-To complete this task you must have either a Version 5.0 or a Version 6.0 broker available.
+This topic describes one of three ways to migrate a Version 5.0 Configuration Manager to Version 6.0.

 Read about "Coexistence with previous versions and other products" on page 3.